-CRD is increasing all over the world, too (50).
-The increased prevalence of CRD may be explained by aging of the human being and increased prevalence of excess weight, since CRD may also be one of the consequences of the metabolic syndrome (51).
-Aging, physical inactivity, excess weight, smoking, alcohol, and chronic inflammatory or infectious processes may be the major underlying causes of the vascular endothelial inflammation in the kidneys.
+CRD is increasing all over the world, too (48).
+The increased prevalence of CRD may be explained by aging of the societies and increased prevalence of excess weight since CRD may also be one of the atherosclerotic consequences of the metabolic syndrome (49).
+Aging, physical inactivity, excess weight, smoking, alcohol, and chronic inflammatory or infectious processes may be the major causes of the vascular endothelial inflammation in the kidneys.
 The inflammatory process is enhanced by release of various chemicals by lymphocytes to repair the damaged renal tissues, particularly endothelial cells of the renal arteriols.
-Due to the prolonged irritations of the vascular endothelium, prominent changes develop in the architecture of the renal tissues with an advanced atherosclerosis and subsequent ischemia and infarcts.
-Excess weight induced metabolic abnormalities such as hyperglycemia, dyslipidemia, elevated BP, and insulin resistance may cause various cellular stresses by means of acceleration of tissue inflammation and immune cell activation (52).
-For instance, age (p= 0.04), high-sensitivity C-reactive protein (p= 0.01), mean arterial BP (p= 0.003), and DM (p= 0.02) had significant correlations with the CIMT (51).
-Increased renal tubular sodium reabsorption. impaired pressure natriuresis, volume expansion due to activations of sympathetic nervous and renin-angiotensin systems, and physical compression of kidneys by visceral fat tissue may just be some of the mechanisms of the increased BP with excess weight (53).
-Excess weight also causes renal vasodilation and glomerular hyperfiltration, serving as compensatory mechanisms to maintain sodium balance due to the increased tubular reabsorption (53).
-However, along with the increased BP, these changes cause a hemodynamic burden on the kidneys by causing chronic endothelial damage in long term (54).
+Due to the prolonged irritations of the vascular endothelium, prominent changes develop in the architecture of the renal tissues with advanced atherosclerosis, renal hypoxia and infarcts, and fibrosis.
+Excess weight induced metabolic abnormalities such as hyperglycemia, dyslipidemia, elevated BP, and insulin resistance may cause various cellular stresses by means of acceleration of tissue inflammation and immune cell activation (50).
+For instance, age (p=0.04), high-sensitivity C-reactive protein (p=0.01), mean arterial BP (p=0.003), and DM (p= 0.02) showed significant correlations with the CIMT (49).
+Increased renal tubular sodium reabsorption, impaired pressure natriuresis, volume expansion due to activations of sympathetic nervous and renin-angiotensin systems, and physical compression of kidneys by visceral fat tissue may be some mechanisms of the increased BP with excess weight (51).
+Excess weight also causes renal vasodilation and glomerular hyperfiltration, initially serving as compensatory mechanisms to maintain sodium balance due to the increased tubular reabsorption (51).
+However, along with the increased BP, these changes cause a hemodynamic burden on the kidneys by causing chronic endothelial damage in long term (52).
 With prolonged excess weight, there are increased urinary protein excretion, loss of nephron function, and exacerbated HT.
-With the development of dyslipidemia and DM in the overweight and obese individuals, CRD progresses more rapidly (53).
-On the other hand, the systemic inflammatory effects of smoking on endothelial cells may also be important in the CRD (55).
+With the development of dyslipidemia and DM in the overweight and obese individuals, CRD progresses more rapidly (51).
+On the other hand, the systemic inflammatory effects of smoking on endothelial cells may also be important in CRD (53).
 The inflammatory and atherosclerotic effects of smoking are much more prominent in the respiratory endothelium due to the highest concentrations of its metabolites there.
-Although some authors reported that alcohol is not related with the CRD (55), it is not logical, since various metabolites of alcohol circulate even in the renal vasculature, and cause harm to the vascular endothelium.
-Chronic inflammatory or infectious disorders may also terminate with an accelerated atherosclerosis in the kidneys (49).
-Although the CRD is mainly thought of as an advanced atherosclerotic process of the renal vasculature, there are close relationships between CRD and other consequences of the metabolic syndrome and SCD (56).
-For instance, the most common causes of death were the stroke and CHD in the CRD again (57).
-In another definition, CRD may just be one of the consequences of the metabolic syndrome and SCD, again (58).
+Although some authors reported that alcohol was not related with CRD (53), it is not logical, since various metabolites of alcohol circulate even in the blood vessels of the kidneys and give harm to the renal vascular endothelium.
+Chronic inflammatory or infectious disorders may also terminate with an accelerated atherosclerosis on renal vascular endothelium (47).
+Although CRD is mainly thought to be an advanced atherosclerotic process of the renal vasculature, there are close relationships between CRD and other consequences of the metabolic syndrome and SCD including CHD, COPD, PAD, cirrhosis, and stroke (54).
+For example, the most common cause of death was the cardiovascular diseases in the CRD again (55).
+In another definition, CRD may also be one of the atherosclerotic consequences of the metabolic syndrome and SCD (56).